Prathvish-Shetty/NPTEL-JOCUP/README.md

 # NPTEL-JOCUP
-This contain Python Programs taught in NPTEL JOCUP Course
+This contain Python Programs which I learnt in NPTEL JOCUP Course